 I’d rather detail strip my 1911 than field strip this thing.
 It’s certainly not in Ruger Mark III territory, but it’s no fun to take apart and put back together.

 Reliability: * * * *

 Over the standard 500-round testing protocol the firearm performed without a problem.
-Even after disassembling and re-assembling it on the firing line multiple times it continued to function flawlessly.
-I’d like to run a couple thousand more rounds before making a final judgement, but so far, so good.
+Even after disassembling and reassembling it on the firing line multiple times it continued to function flawlessly.
+I’d like to run a couple thousand more rounds before making a final judgment, but so far, so good.

 There is exactly one holster available so far, but be patient.
 Given how hard Remington is marketing this thing there will be plenty of new gear available soon.
 Hopefully one of those options will be a replacement trigger.